gautam84/Foodike/README.md

     DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
 DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
+- [Dagger-Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the     boilerplate of doing manual dependency injection in your project.
+Doing manual dependency injection requires you to construct every class and its                 dependencies by hand, and to use containers to reuse and manage dependencies.
 - [Material Components for Android](https://github.com/material-components/material-components-android)
   - Modular and customizable Material Design UI components for Android.
 - [Figma](https://figma.com/) - Figma is a vector graphics editor and prototyping tool which is